Elementary English Courses

 Process

-Expected to read 20 minutes a day, five days per week for a total of 100 minutes
+Read 20 minutes a day, five days per week for a total of 100 minutes

-Create a resource book
+Create a foldable resource book of literary terms

 Parental Responsibilities